 The Right Direction: Understand the Roles, Responsibilities and Liabilities of Board Participation

-Accepting the invitation to join a board of directors for a non-profit organization can be a great honor, but the role also carries many responsibilities.
+Accepting the invitation to join a board of directors for a nonprofit organization can be a great honor, but the role also carries many responsibilities.

 1.)
 What are the expectations of your role on the board?
-Members may be recruited based on their business acumen and how that can help to further the organization’s mission.
+Members may be recruited based on their business acumen and how that can help further the organization’s mission.
 Whether it be a background in finance, public relations, legal, human resources, etc., be prepared to share your knowledge.

 2.)
 Does the organization maintain adequate insurance?
 In addition to General Liability/Property/Auto insurance for the organization, board members should be sure they are adequately covered for decision making on behalf of the organization.